Course: Classroom Management (6403)

 Q.4 Discuss the classroom problems in detail?

-Some of the common classroom challenges faced by teachers include lack of teamwork, minimal personal time, working towards long term goals, arguments and student excuses, etc.
+Some of the common faced by teachers include lack of teamwork, minimal personal time, working towards long term goals, arguments and student excuses, etc.

-Addressing these common classroom challenges can not only help to improve teacher retention rate but also enhance success rates of student and the ultimate quality of education.
+Addressing these common can not only help to improve teacher retention rate but also enhance success rates of student and the ultimate quality of education.

 o Unlike in the past when teachers can’t just finish off their syllabus and typically evaluate the students.